Everything was perfect in the beginning, so what went wrong?

 Why?
-To continue our line, to propagate our species?
+To validate our existence?
+To continue our line?
+To propagate our species?

-Perhaps, in this fallen world, there are elements of these motives involved.
+Perhaps, in this fallen world, there are elements of those motives involved.

 When we choose to have children, we take a chance.

-When God created us and other beings such as the angels, He also took a chance.
+When God created us, and the angels, He also took a chance.

-God won’t coerce us or try to force us into a relationship with Him, or use force to obtain our worship and reverence.
+God won’t coerce us into a relationship with Him, or use force to obtain our worship and reverence.

 That’s not His character.